Financial planning: Six key areas of focus

 For many Canadians, looking ahead to retirement is a main financial focus.
 In fact, one of the most common questions is, “Will I have enough to retire comfortably?”
 Or among business owners, “How will I create retirement income, and will it be enough?”

-If you already have a financial plan, remember it’s something you can shift and adjust as you experience changes in life, or your goals change.
+A personalized plan “will identify strategies to help you reach your goals within defined time horizons,” says Kabot, and it’s something you can shift and adjust as you experience changes in life or as your goals change.

-4. Consider potential income splitting strategies
+3. Consider potential income splitting strategies

 Depending on your circumstances, certain income splitting opportunities may help lower your family’s overall tax bill.
 If you expect your spouse to have a significantly lower retirement income than you, consider directing some or all of your allowable RRSP contribution to a spousal RRSP.
 You can still claim the tax deduction yourself, reducing your taxes now.
-Your spouse will receive income from the spousal RRSP when it is withdrawn, which may help even out your retirement incomes and put you both in a similar tax bracket, potentially reducing your taxes during retirement.
+Your spouse will receive income from the spousal RRSP when it’s withdrawn, which may help even out your retirement incomes and put you both in a similar tax bracket, potentially reducing your taxes during retirement.

 Although you can allocate a maximum of 50 percent of eligible pension income (which includes RRIF income) to your spouse, it may still make sense to contribute to a spousal RRSP if: